-The Trans-Mexican Volcanic Belt is located in south-central Mexico and extends east-west across the country from the Pacific Ocean to the Gulf of Mexico.
-This volcanic arc contains many of the country's tallest mountain peaks.
+The Trans-Mexican Volcanic Belt, also known as the Cordillera Neo-Volcánica and known locally as the Sierra Nevada, is located in south-central Mexico and extends east-west across the country from the Pacific Ocean to the Gulf of Mexico.
+This volcanic arc contains many of the country's tallest peaks.

 Trans-Mexican Volcanic Belt